troyedwardsjr/react-css-modules-hot-boilerplate/README.md

 # react-css-modules-hot-boilerplate
 A simple boilerplate for webpack + ES6 + react + redux + multi-reducer + react hot loader + css modules + SASS.

 Made for my own projects, containing the scaffolding for everything I currently need in a react boilerplate.
+A forked project of webpack-react-redux.

 Contains: